full-void/data-science-concepts/README.md

 It should be useful for both a quick review and a reference to fall back upon.

-The notebooks contain both vital theory and practical example with real-life dataset.
+The notebooks contain both vital theory and practical examples with real-life datasets.

 The details in the notebooks discussed are: